ZachFara/Oversampling-Techniques-for-Predicting-COVID-19-Patient-Length-of-Stay/README.md

 Here is the results of sweeping for every combination of data, please view the WandB results

+Also when viewing the training notebooks beware of long training outputs, if you want to view the raw code it maybe ideal to download the notebook and turn off cell outputs.

 Raw training data:
 https://wandb.ai/zachs_team/keras_covid_project_imb?workspace=user-zfarahany